wences-sanchez/Knowledge-Base/pages/The Cucumber Book (highlights).md

 		- -
 		- It might seem like stating the obvious, but having a lot of scenarios is by far the easiest way to give yourself a slow overall feature run.
 We’re not trying to suggest you give up on BDD and go back to cowboy coding, but we do suggest you treat a slow feature run as a red flag.
 Having lots of tests has other disadvantages than just waiting a long time for feedback.
 It’s hard to keep a large set of features organized, making them awkward for readers to navigate around.
 Maintenance is also harder on the underlying step definitions and support code.

-		  We find that teams that have a single humongous build also tend to have an architecture that could best be described as a big ball of mud. #space
+		  We find that teams that have a single humongous build also tend to have an architecture that could best be described as a big ball of mud. #ñspace
 		- -
 	- 7. Step Definitions: On the Inside
 		- -